München

 Show moreShow less

-Munich Theater for Children | Tickets & Schedule 2026
+Munich Theater for Children | Schedule & Tickets

-Seating Plan, Seats, and Accessibility
+Seating Plan, Seats, and Accessible Visits

 Birthday Table, SchuKi Performances, and Theater Pedagogy